RakeshGummala07/My-Portfolio/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to localhost

 ## Available Scripts